enowars/enowars9-service-shetcode/documentation/README.md

 ### Stored XSS via SVG in Admin Feedback
 #### Exploit
 The third flagstore is stored in submitted feedback.
 The service does not clean up the uploaded SVG images.
 A malicious script inside SVG can retrieve the flags from the page and send them to other server or somewhere in Shetcode service (the checker uses private problems for that).
+The SVG scripts are loaded from checker's perspective with [playwright](https://playwright.dev/) headless browser.

 Example SVG image with malicious script: